About the college

-The college is a vibrant, interdisciplinary academic community in a beautiful 12-acre site bordered by the University Parks and the River Cherwell (we have punts on site!).
-We have an emphasis on student support and hope to provide an inclusive experience to students from diverse backgrounds and from across the world.
+The college is a vibrant, interdisciplinary academic community in a beautiful 12-acre site bordered by the University Parks and the River Cherwell (it has punts on site).
+LMH has an emphasis on student support and hope to provide an inclusive experience to students from diverse backgrounds and from across the world.

 In addition to academic seminars, students’ experience is enriched by a programme of events involving a diverse group of interesting and high profile people from public life and the media (some of whom are ‘Visiting Fellows’).
-More details can be found on the college website.
-As the first women’s college in Oxford, we are proud to continue our emphasis on equality and increasing diversity in Oxford; the college runs a pioneering ‘Foundation Year’ to bring disadvantaged students to Oxford as undergraduates.
+Further details about events can be found on the college website.
+As the first women’s college in Oxford, LMH is proud to continue its emphasis on equality and increasing diversity in Oxford; the college runs a pioneering ‘Foundation Year’ to bring disadvantaged students to Oxford as undergraduates.

 LMH admits students across a range of subjects, and aims to integrate graduate and undergraduate students, providing opportunities for mentoring and tutorial teaching for research students.
-We have a particular strength in Law, with an active Law society, and a strong connection with Refugee Studies (which was founded by an LMH alumna).
-We are adjacent to the Department of Education and are particularly interested in applications related to widening participation.
-We are the college associated with the Wildlife Conservation Research Unit (WildCRU) and also welcome applications from students interested in broader issues of conservation and climate change.
+The college has a particular strength in Law, with an active Law society and a strong connection with Refugee Studies (which was founded by an LMH alumna).
+LMH is adjacent to the Department of Education and are particularly interested in applications related to widening participation.
+LMH is the college associated with the Wildlife Conservation Research Unit (WildCRU) and also welcomes applications from students interested in broader issues of conservation and climate change.

-We were awarded a Green Impact Gold Award in 2016 for our efforts in promoting an environmentally sustainable workplace, the first and only Oxford college to achieve this level.
-We are also proud to be a Fairtrade college.
-We also hold a gold Investors in People award for the LMH support staff, again the only Oxford College to have achieved this.
+LNH currently holds a Green Impact Gold+ Award for its efforts in promoting an environmental sustainability and was the first Oxford college to achieve this level.
+The college is also proud to be a Fairtrade college.
+LMH also holds a gold Investors in People award for the LMH support staff, again the only Oxford College to have achieved this.